alaingilbert/Turntable-API/README.md

 ### getUserId ( name:string, callback:fn )

-Get a user's id by his name.
+Get a user's id by their name.

 ##### Example